wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 Make sure the snapshots are created without errors.

 ## Step 5 (optional): Mount an encrypted backup disk as btrfs send/receive target
-I use the internal SSD as a backup disk to receive the incremental btrfs snapshots.
+I use my internal SSD as a backup disk to receive the incremental btrfs snapshots.
+The steps, however, also work with an external USB disk.

 ### Step 5a: Preparations
 So let's create a GPT table on it, create an encrypted partition and format it with the btrfs filesystem.
 I usually use GParted (`sudo dnf install gparted`); however, you can also use command-line tools like `parted`, e.g.: